 According to the Post, the initial deal was that Hunter would admit the facts of the gun false statement but will not technically plead guilty to it.
 Instead, he has agreed to enter a pretrial diversion agreement (diversion is a process that lets some defendants avoid the court system if they agree to abide by certain conditions, and is often used for nonviolent offenses stemming from addiction).

 The upshot of the felony tax count not being charged and the gun count being handled as diversion would have meant that Hunter was likely to avoid jail time.
 Prosecutors were set to recommend two years of probation and diversion, according to the Post’s sources — until the agreement blew up at Judge Noreika’s hearing.

 Has the investigation been politicized?

-The Hunter Biden investigation has been both lengthy and leaky, with some grumblings of behind-the-scenes discontent getting out to the press and to members of Congress.
+The Hunter Biden investigation has been both lengthy and leaky.
+Grumblings of behind-the-scenes discontent have frequently gotten out to the press and to members of Congress.

 The testimony reveals that the investigation collapsed into bitter acrimony and finger-pointing, with these IRS officials repeatedly pressing for more aggressive action, while the DOJ prosecutors they worked with during both the Trump and Biden administrations counseled caution.

 Shapley and Ziegler, in their telling, repeatedly pushed for speedier and more aggressive action in the investigation, while DOJ prosecutors, both in Delaware and in the department’s Tax Division, were constantly telling them no or slowing things down.
 One sticking point was the DOJ’s desire to avoid taking actions that could leak in the sensitive periods before elections, a concern the whistleblowers seemed not to share.